python/cpython/Doc/library/pyexpat.rst

-The following attributes contain values relating to the most recent error encountered by an :class:`xmlparser` object, and will only have correct values once a call to :meth:`Parse` or :meth:`ParseFile` has raised an :exc:`xml.parsers.expat.ExpatError` exception.
+The following attributes contain values relating to the most recent error encountered by an :class:`XMLParserType` object, and will only have correct values once a call to :meth:`Parse` or :meth:`ParseFile` has raised an :exc:`xml.parsers.expat.ExpatError` exception.

-.. attribute:: xmlparser.ErrorByteIndex
+.. attribute:: XMLParserType.ErrorByteIndex

    Byte index at which an error occurred.

-.. attribute:: xmlparser.ErrorCode
+.. attribute:: XMLParserType.ErrorCode

    Numeric code specifying the problem.
 This value can be passed to the :func:`ErrorString` function, or compared to one of the constants defined in the ``errors`` object.

-.. attribute:: xmlparser.ErrorColumnNumber
+.. attribute:: XMLParserType.ErrorColumnNumber

    Column number at which an error occurred.

-.. attribute:: xmlparser.ErrorLineNumber
+.. attribute:: XMLParserType.ErrorLineNumber

    Line number at which an error occurred.

-The following attributes contain values relating to the current parse location in an :class:`xmlparser` object.
+The following attributes contain values relating to the current parse location in an :class:`XMLParserType` object.
 During a callback reporting a parse event they indicate the location of the first of the sequence of characters that generated the event.
 When called outside of a callback, the position indicated will be just past the last parse event (regardless of whether there was an associated callback).

-.. attribute:: xmlparser.CurrentByteIndex
+.. attribute:: XMLParserType.CurrentByteIndex

    Current byte index in the parser input.

-.. attribute:: xmlparser.CurrentColumnNumber
+.. attribute:: XMLParserType.CurrentColumnNumber

    Current column number in the parser input.

-.. attribute:: xmlparser.CurrentLineNumber
+.. attribute:: XMLParserType.CurrentLineNumber

    Current line number in the parser input.

 Here is the list of handlers that can be set.
-To set a handler on an :class:`xmlparser` object *o*, use ``o.handlername = func``.  *handlername* must be taken from the following list, and *func* must be a callable object accepting the correct number of arguments.
+To set a handler on an :class:`XMLParserType` object *o*, use ``o.handlername = func``.  *handlername* must be taken from the following list, and *func* must be a callable object accepting the correct number of arguments.
 The arguments are all strings, unless otherwise stated.

-.. method:: xmlparser.XmlDeclHandler(version, encoding, standalone)
+.. method:: XMLParserType.XmlDeclHandler(version, encoding, standalone)

    Called when the XML declaration is parsed.
 The XML declaration is the (optional) declaration of the applicable version of the XML recommendation, the